-- Just sitting on a walking horse moves every muscle in the body, so our lessons enable riders to, for example, improve balance, develop core strength, and reduce spasticity in over-tight muscles.
+- Just sitting on a walking horse moves every muscle in the body, enabling riders (for example) to improve balance, develop core strength, and reduce spasticity in over-tight muscles.

-- Riding lessons also offer language and processing development as clients listen to and act on directions from instructors.
+- Language and processing development can improve as clients listen to and act on directions from instructors.

-- Educational learning is provided as riders practice counting or colour recognition during lessons (for example riders may be asked to turn toward a green object or count their strides).
+- Educational learning is provided as riders practice counting or colour recognition during lessons (for example: riders may be asked to turn towards a green object or count their strides).